jest-community/vscode-jest/README.md

 ### Debug Config v2

-v4.3.0 introduces a "variable substitution" based config with test name `"vscode-jest-tests.v2"`.
-The extension will merely substituted the jest variables in the config, without adding/removing anything else.
+v4.3.0 introduces a "variable substitution" based config with name `"vscode-jest-tests.v2"`.
+The extension will merely substitute the jest variables in the config, without adding/removing anything else.

 Currently supported variables:
 - **${jest.testNamePattern}** - will be replaced by the test block's full name (include the surrounding describe block names).